UFC 133: Background

 Nick Pace was originally slated to take on Michael McDonald at this event, before McDonald was pulled to replace Norifumi Yamamoto for a UFC 130 bout with Chris Cariaso.
 Ivan Menjivar would later step in to face Pace at this event.
 At the official weigh ins on August 5, Menjivar could not make the 136 pound weight allowance cut off, and Pace subsequently agreed to fight Menjivar in a 138-pound catchweight bout.

 A bout between Featherweight Champion José Aldo and Chad Mendes was previously linked to this event.
 However, Aldo was sidelined until October recovering from various injuries, while Mendes remained on the card and faced Rani Yahya.
 The Aldo/Mendes title fight would later take place at UFC 142 on January 14, 2012.

-Riki Fukuda was scheduled to face Rafael Natal, but was forced out of the bout due to a knee injury suffered sustained in a car accident and was replaced by Costas Philippou.
+Riki Fukuda was scheduled to face Rafael Natal, but was forced out of the bout due to a knee injury sustained in a car accident and was replaced by Costas Philippou.
 However, Philippou was later pulled from this bout to replace Alessio Sakara in a bout with Jorge Rivera on this same card, and he was replaced by Paul Bradley.

 Vladimir Matyushenko was originally scheduled to face Alexander Gustafsson at this event.
 Matyushenko, however, pulled out of the bout on July 13, 2011, due to an injury and was replaced by Matt Hamill.
 The Matyushenko/Gustafsson bout was rescheduled for UFC 141 on December 30, 2011.

 Antônio Rogério Nogueira was expected to face Rich Franklin at this event, but Nogueira pulled out of the bout on July 16, 2011, citing a shoulder injury.
 Franklin was then pulled from the card as well.

 Jorge Rivera was originally scheduled to face Alessio Sakara.
 However, on July 25, Rivera announced that Sakara was no longer in the fight due to a torn ACL.
 The UFC announced that Costas Philippou would be pulled from his bout with Rafael Natal and instead faced Rivera.